Meet the Faculty

 He has been an educator for over 20 years at Columbia Middle School in El Monte, California.
 He directs the performing arts department and teaches band, choir, piano, and theatre.

-Frank tours extensively as an accompanist for his wife, ValLimar Jansen.
-Besides ministering and performing throughout the United States, Europe, and Caribbean countries such as St. Kitts and St. Maarten, he had the privilege of performing for the Pope and over 400,00 people in Loreto, Italy in the summer of 2007.
+Frank tours extensively as an accompanist for his wife, ValLimar Jansen, and the pair have released multiple CDs.
+He had the privilege of performing for the Pope and over 400,00 people in Loreto, Italy in the summer of 2007.
 During the summer of 2016, he and ValLimar performed at World Youth Day in Krakow, Poland.
-This week-long event was attended by more than 2,000,000 people.

 Brian Malone